freeCodeCamp/freeCodeCamp/guide/english/python/boolean-operations/index.md

 1. This is a short-circuit operator, so it only evaluates the second argument if the first one is False.
 2. This is a short-circuit operator, so it only evaluates the second argument if the first one is True.
 3.  not has a lower priority than non-Boolean operators, so not a == b is interpreted as not (a == b), and a == not b is a syntax error.
+4. Be sure to check your code when using both and/or in your Boolean operations.

 ## Examples: